 For data security purposes, we recommend that you protect DigitalOcean account credentials and set up individual user accounts with DigitalOcean Teams to help maintain proper access for your services.
 We also recommend that you secure your data in the following ways:

-As a platform as a service offering, DigitalOcean maintains the security of the infrastructure Managed Databases is hosted on.
+As an infrastructure as a service offering, DigitalOcean maintains the security of the infrastructure the Droplets are hosted on.
 For more details, please review our Infrastructure Security Overview page.

 Data center locations available are listed in our App Platform Availability guide.
 Utilizing multi-regions for redundancy is a best practice for your services.
 If using Spaces for storage, please review the Spaces Availability Guide.
 If using Managed Databases, please review the Managed Databases Availability Guides: MongoDB, PostgreSQL, MySQL, and Redis.
 If using a local file system, identify an appropriate backup solution for your needs.